cloudoperators/greenhouse/docs/architecture/monitoring.md

 ## Introduction to Observability

-Observability in software and infrastructure is important for operating a complex cloud environment.
+Observability in software and infrastructure is essential for operating a complex cloud environment.
 High-quality observability will enable teams to:

 - Detect and troubleshoot issues quickly,
 - Maintain performance and reliability,